gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/05 - Deuteronomy.md

 3. Instructions on explaining to future generations why we keep the commandments.
 (Deut 6:20-25)

 It would be interesting to have a paragraph on explaining the Gospel in a succinct way.
+# Chapter 7
+**Key themes:**
+1. When Israel enters the promised land, they must utterly destroy the 7 great rival nations that are bigger than them.
+There can be no negotiation or marriage, as they will lead their descendants astray from God.
+2. The Lord has chosen Israel not because they where a great people, in fact, they were the smallest, but because the Lord loves them.
+3. God is faithful to those who keep His commandments.

+**Allegorical sense:**
+1. We must destroy and root out sin from our life.
+The seven great rival nations are a prefiguration of the seven capital sins.
+(Deut 7:1-5)
+2. It is not because of our own merit that God comes to rescue us, but because of love.
+It is because of His love that we are redeemed from the bondage of sin.
+(Deut 7:6-11)
+3. It is not by our own power that we defeat sin, but through divine grace and help.
+4. Sanctification and the battle against sin are a gradual process, be careful to not fight too many things at once, lest we be overwhelmed by them.
+(Deut 7:22)
+5. Avoid occasions of sin.
+(Deut 7:26)